alexhsamuel/fixfmt/cxx/README.md

 - `fixfmt::Bool` for booleans
 - `fixfmt::String` for strings
 - `fixfmt::Number` for integer and floating-point numbers
+- `fixfmt::TickTime` for timestamps represented as UTC epoch timestamps

 An instance of one of these classes represenets a formatter with fixed configuration, and will always produce a string of the same width when